 Dean of the College and Student Government Association Awards

-This award recognizes a junior or senior who has shown outstanding leadership during his or her Middlebury experience.
-Through innovation, motivation, initiative, and perseverance this person will have demonstrated a commitment to creating positive change in our campus community.
+This award recognizes a junior or senior who has shown outstanding leadership during their Middlebury experience.
+Through innovation, motivation, initiative, and perseverance, this individual will have demonstrated a commitment to creating positive change in our campus community.

-This award recognizes a first-year or sophomore student who has demonstrated outstanding leadership or involvement in the Middlebury College community.
-This individual will have a demonstrated dedication to organizing events/activities and will have actively worked to improve Middlebury College and/or the greater Middlebury community.
+This award recognizes a first-year or sophomore student who has demonstrated outstanding leadership or involvement at Middlebury College.
+This individual will have an established dedication to organizing events/activities and will have actively worked to improve Middlebury College and/or the greater community.

 Student Government Association Awards

-An exceptional program, cultural event, speaker or production that is conceived and carried out by a student, student group or group of students and has campus-wide impact.
-This award is given to a focused, one-time program that is original in theme, timely and appropriate, and has a significant positive impact on the Middlebury College community or its target audience.
+An exceptional program, presentation, production or cultural event that is created and executed by a student, group of students or student organization.
+The program must be original in theme, timely and appropriate, and have a significant positive impact on Middlebury College and/or the greater community.

-Presented to the student who has given honor to a student organization through his/her leadership and has selflessly served the greater interest of the organization.
-This individual will have demonstrated a commitment to the goals of his/her organization and exhibited individual leadership while keeping the group in mind.
-Most importantly this individual will have worked to motivate the actions and ideas of the organization to better the College community.
+Presented to the student who whose leadership and service has greatly benefitted the mission of a student organization.
+This individual will have demonstrated a commitment to the goals of their organization.
+Most importantly, this student will have worked to motivate the actions and ideas of the organization to better the Middlebury College community.

-Given to a newly formed organization in recognition of outstanding contributions to the Middlebury College campus and student body.
-This organization will have addressed a need or community issue that had not previously been supported.
-Creativity, innovation, and sustainability in programming exemplify this organization.
-The following new student orgs are currently eligible.
+Given to a newly formed organization in recognition of outstanding contributions to the Middlebury College community.
+This organization will have addressed a present need or community issue.
+Creativity, innovation and sustainable programming exemplify this organization.
+The following new student orgs are currently eligible:

-Given to an organization in recognition of outstanding sustained contributions to the Middlebury College campus and student body.
-This organization will have actively and continually worked to improve the Middlebury College and/or greater Middlebury community.
+Given to an organization in recognition of outstanding sustained contributions to the Middlebury College and/or the greater community.
 Creativity, innovation, and sustainability in programming exemplify this organization.
-Feel free to nominate your own organization if you feel your group meets the criteria.
+Current members of an organization may nominate their own group if it meets the above criteria.